Runarok/url-redir/README.md

 ---

 > **Note:**
+> I have linked my redirects URL to [this file](https://raw.githubusercontent.com/Runarok/Guides/refs/heads/main/url-redir/redirects.json), which is in another repository.
+Since I will be archiving this repository, I will continue to use this file as needed.
-I will not be updating this repository.
+> I will not be updating this repository.
 I will only modify the `redirect.json` file for my personal use.
 Feel free to use the repository as you need!

 ---